Meilifeilong

-Meilifeilong (meaning "beautiful flying dragon") is an extinct genus of chaoyangopterid pterosaurs from the Early Cretaceous Jiufotang Formation of China.
-The genus contains two species: M. youhao, known from an almost complete skeleton and a partial skull, and M. sanyainus, originally described as a species of Shenzhoupterus.
-The Meilifeilong youhao holotype represents the best-preserved and most complete chaoyangopterid discovered so far.
+Meilifeilong (lit. 'beautiful flying dragon') is an extinct genus of chaoyangopterid pterosaurs from the Early Cretaceous Jiufotang Formation of China.
+The genus contains two species.
+The type species, M. youhao, was described in 2023 based on an almost complete skeleton and a partial isolated skull.
+The second species, M. sanyainus, was described earlier in 2023 as a species of Shenzhoupterus, based on a complete skull and skeleton.
+Meilifeilong is the best-preserved and most complete chaoyangopterid currently known.